RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #773, #774, #775, #776

+I got list trying to learn `ramda` stuff and ended up realizing that the problem was that `Object.keys` is bounded.
+So I replaced it with `R.keys` and it just worked better... it cuts deep that I had to do that lol.
+Stupid mutable state.

 ## #772

 I want to add a new `key` flag for `kli` so I can better investigate the `json`